Learn How to Build Muscle Naturally at Home

-- Get down in the push-up position with your arms wider than shoulder length.
+Assume a push-up position with your arms wider than shoulder-width apart.

-- Move your torso laterally and press your body down on any one side while letting the opposing arm stretch out.
+Move your torso laterally and press down on any side while extending the other arm.

-- Now push your torso up using one arm (stress on triceps, back and pectoral muscles) and move laterally to the opposite side while stretching out the other hand.
+Now, lift your torso forward with one arm (reaching your triceps, back, and pectorals) and move laterally to the opposite side while extending your other hand.

 4. Elevated Dips

-Elevated dips are efficient in activating your pectoral muscles and also increase your core and arm strength.
+Elevated dips effectively stimulate the pectoral muscles while also improving core and arm strength.